Welcome to the podcast of Load Caesars for, what are we, Thursday?

 Okay.

-Well, this did have an article talking about how the party chair um agreed with him, but never mind, it's gone.
+Well, this did have an article talking about how the party chair agreed with him, but never mind, it's gone.

-Apparently he doesn't anymore.
+Apparently, he doesn't anymore.

 But anyway, my point is that everyone in this story is wrong.